RHIT-CSSE/csse304/Homework/Assignment_14/Readme.md

 Your version of cond does not need to handle the clauses with the =>  or the clauses with only a test (described in Section 5.3 of TSPL); you only have to interpret clauses of the forms
 (test exp1 exp2 …) or (else exp1 exp2 …) as described in the same section.
 These are the only kinds of cond clauses that I have used in class examples.

-Add (to the parser and interpreter) a looping mechanism that is not found in Scheme:
-       (while test-exp body1 body2 ...)
-first evaluates test-exp.
-If the result is not #f, the bodies are evaluated in order, and the test is repeated, just like a while loop in other languages.
-We do not care whether while returns a value, since while should never be used in a context where a return value is expected.
-For now, you will most likely need to add while as a core form in your eval-exp procedure.

 # Macros (1 point)